NicoBrown/Milestone-4/README.md

 <div class="Table Table--striped Box-root Padding-vertical--12" style="position:relative"><table><thead><tr><th style="width: 260px;">Information provided</th><th style="width: 186px;">Person verification status</th><th style="width: 382px;">requirements[currently_due]</th></tr></thead><tbody><tr><td>Verified date of birth and verified address</td><td>Verified</td><td>None</td></tr><tr><td>Verified date of birth and unverified address</td><td>Unverified</td><td><code class="InlineCode">verification.additional_document</code></td></tr><tr><td>Unverified date of birth and verified address</td><td>Unverified</td><td><code class="InlineCode">verification.document</code></td></tr><tr><td>Unverified date of birth and unverified address</td><td>Unverified</td><td><code class="InlineCode">verification.additional_document</code>, <code class="InlineCode">verification.document</code></td></tr></tbody></table></div>

+The app is currently set to development model in stripe so that users can onboard without having to provide sensitive documents and bank account information.
+The stripe onboarding screen indicates its in test mode and you can click to use the test documents they provide.

 ------

 ## Deployment

+The application is uses a number of third party services, libraries and API's which need to be set up individually in order to deploy the application.
+To get started clone a copy of this repo, if you do not know how to do this refer to this [git-guide](https://github.com/git-guides/git-clone).
+Once you have the project open in your IDE, run the command
+`pip install -r requirements.txt` in the terminal to install the required packages.

+To configure the project to run you'll need to change the django settings and some environment variables.
+Ive used the python dotenv library to assist with this locally, an example .env file is shown below, this should be placed in the root of your project:

+### Django

+There are a few different variables which can be set to have the project run locally or when deployed. if USE_AWS is set then the projects media and static files will refer to the files available on AWS, these can be updated by running `python3 manage.py collectstatic` to push your files to the platform. if DEVELOPMENT is set then django will report verbose errors to the user, which is useful for development but should be unset in deployment.
+New users are required to confirm their email addresses by opening a link emailed to them, with DEVELOPMENT set the email will be displayed on the console as a SMPT mail server wont work until its deployed.

+### Python

+### AWS S3 storage

+### Heroku

+### Elephant SQL

+### Google Cloud Document AI

+### Google email
 ------

 ## Credits